 The GMAT in itself is a highly challenging and tough exam.
 The adaptive nature of the exam, coupled with its duration and the higher-order reasoning skills that are tested, make it demanding and difficult.

-And, one section that is certainly intimidating for most test takers is Reading Comprehension.
-Intertwined information, sheer number of lines, and unfamiliar topics that one has to read drives much fear and apprehension in test takers.
+One section that is certainly intimidating for most test takers is Reading Comprehension.
+Intertwined information, the sheer number of lines, and unfamiliar topics that one has to read drive much fear and apprehension in test takers.

 According to mba.com, GMAT Reading Comprehension evaluates a test taker’s ability to “understand words and statements, understand logical relationships between significant points, draw inferences, and follow the development of quantitative concepts.”
 Typically, a test taker’s reading abilities in terms of identifying the main idea, supporting idea, inference, application, logical structure, and style of the passage are tested.